Career Definition for a Hybrid Car Technician

 Diesel Service Technician

 Diesel service technicians maintain and repair diesel engines, which are commonly installed in trucks and buses.
 They use tools and diagnostic instruments to keep parts in good working order and replace or repair parts as needed.
 They may also provide related all-around vehicle maintenance, such as wheel alignment or battery replacement.
 While it's possible to get a job with a high school diploma and learn the ropes on the job, some employers prefer to hire those with some relevant post-secondary education, such as a certificate or associate degree in diesel engine repair.
 Professional certification is available.
 Possession of a Commercial Driver's License (CDL) may be required so that trucks and buses can be test-driven for diagnostic purposes.
-The number of jobs for diesel service technicians is expected to grow 15% from 2010-2020, per the BLS.
-The agency also reports that workers in this occupation earned an average salary of $43,660 in 2012.
+The number of jobs for diesel service technicians is expected to grow 9% from 2016-2026, per the BLS.
+The agency also reports that workers in this occupation earned a median salary of $46,360 in 2017.

 Small Engine Mechanic

 Small engine mechanics work on power tools, equipment, and vehicles with small motors, such as chain saws, lawn mowers, motorcycles, and portable generators.
 They maintain the mechanical parts that keep the engines running well, diagnosing problems and making repairs or replacing parts as needed.
 They may specialize in working on one kind of engine, such as those for motorboats or motorcycles.
 Entry-level jobs are attainable after completing post-secondary education programs in small engine repair or on-the-job training.
-The BLS reports that during the 2010-2020 decade, motorcycle mechanics can expect job growth of 24%, motorboat mechanics can expect job growth of 21%, and outdoor power equipment mechanics can expect job growth of 19%.
-The BLS also reported that in 2012, the average salary of motorcycle mechanics was $34,910, while the average salary of motorboat mechanics was $37,140, and the average salary of outdoor power equipment mechanics was $31,820.
+The BLS reports that during the 2016-2026 decade, motorcycle mechanics are not expected to have employment growth, motorboat mechanics can expect a decline in job growth of 1%, and outdoor power equipment and other small engine mechanics can expect job growth of 10%.
+The BLS also reported that in 2017, the median salary of motorcycle mechanics was $35,680, while the median salary of motorboat mechanics was $38,960, and the median salary of outdoor power equipment mechanics was $34,370.